 Research Focus: Urology, Minimally Invasive Surgery

-Dr. Hak J. Lee joined UC San Diego in July 2013 as our 2013-15 Society of Urologic Oncology Fellow.
-He graduated with a BS in Biology from UC San Diego, received his medical degree from the University of Toledo College of Medicine, and did his general surgery internship and urology residency at UC Irvine.
+Dr. Hak J. Lee is now the Director of Robotics/Minimally Invasive Surgery and Urologic Oncology at Gordon Hospital in Calhoun, GA.
+He joined UC San Diego in July 2013 as our 2013-15 Society of Urologic Oncology Fellow.
+Dr. Lee graduated with a BS in Biology from UC San Diego, received his medical degree from the University of Toledo College of Medicine, and did his general surgery internship and urology residency at UC Irvine.
 His two-year fellowship will provide an opportunity to focus on clinical activities and collaborate with the oncology faculty in various research projects.

 2012-2014 Urologic Oncology Fellow